GokuVegeta27/FullStackApp/README.md

 # Run The Application

-   This application have two apps User-UI and User-backend.
+   This folder have two apps User-UI and User-backend.
    Insatll the neccessary packages for the applications respectively using the following comment,

    `npm install`